The U.S. Coast Guard has standards and expectations like every other branch of the military.

 Personal appearance is something that the military takes very seriously from the uniform down to facial hair and tattoos.

-The Coast Guard permits tattoos in certain places yet has restrictions on other parts of the body.
+The Coast Guard permits tattoos in certain places but has restrictions on other parts of the body.

-Furthermore, the content of the tattoo is also studied by the military branch in order to determine appropriateness.
+Furthermore, the content of the tattoo is also restricted by the military branch in order to determine appropriateness.

 In a nutshell, the Coast Guard tattoo policy can be summarized as follows:

-- There aren’t any restrictions on the size, amount, or coverage of tattoos
+- There aren’t any restrictions on the size, number, or coverage of tattoos

-- With that said, tattoos are NOT allowed on the neck, hands, face, or head
+- With that said, tattoos are NOT allowed on the face, or head, and are limited on the neck and hands

-- Finger tattoos are also allowed, provided it doesn’t exceed the length of the finger from the first to second knuckle
+- One finger tattoo or ring tattoo per hand is also allowed, provided they don’t exceed the length of the finger from the first to the second knuckle

 - Racist, discriminatory, indecent, extremist, supremacist, and violent tattoos are NOT allowed